-15 Legislative text Article 20 - Requirements relating to simplicity 20.9.
+Legislative text BACK TO TABLE OF CONTENT Article 20 - Requirements relating to simplicity 20.9.
 The underlying exposures shall not include any securitisation position.
 STS criteria 15.
 The underlying exposures shall not include any securitisation position.
-Yes Verified?
-PCS Comment See section Regulatory and Industry Compliance, STS-securitisation §(h) and section 7.3 Mortgage Loan Criteria at footer §(b).
-EBA Final non-ABCP STS Guidelines - statements on background and rationale No resecuritisation (Article 20(9)) 31.
-The objective of this criterion is to prohibit resecuritisation subject to derogations for certain cases or for resecuritisation as specified in Regulation (EU) 2017/2402.
-This is a lesson learnt from the financial crisis, when resecuritisations were structured into highly leveraged structures in which notes of lower credit quality could be re-packaged and credit enhanced, resulting in transactions whereby small changes in the credit performance of the underlying assets had severe impacts on the credit quality of the resecuritisation bonds.
-The modelling of the credit risk arising in these bonds proved very difficult, also due to high levels of correlations arising in the resulting structures.
-32. The criterion is deemed sufficiently clear and does not require any further clarification.
-EBA Final non-ABCP STS Guidelines
+Verified?
+Yes PCS Comment See section Regulatory and Industry Compliance, STS-securitisation §(h) and section 7.3 Mortgage Loan Criteria at footer §(b). e Loan Criteria at footer §(b).
+See section Regulatory and Industry Compliance, STS-securitisation §(h) and section 7.3 Mortgage EBA Final non-ABCP STS Guidelines - statements on background and rationale e Loan Criteria at footer §(b). e Loan Criteria at footer §(b).
+EBA Final non-ABCP STS Guidelines - statements on background and rationale es or for resecuritisation as specified in Regulation (EU) 2017/2402.
+This is a lesson learnt from the notes of lower credit quality could be re-packaged and credit enhanced, resulting in transaction EBA Final non-ABCP STS Guidelines - statements on background and rationale No resecuritisation (Article 20(9)) 31.
+The objective of this criterion is to prohibit resecuritisation subject to derogations for certain cas financial crisis, when resecuritisations were structured into highly leveraged structures in which whereby small changes in the credit performance of the underlying assets had severe impacts on t es or for resecuritisation as specified in Regulation (EU) 2017/2402.
+This is a lesson learnt from th notes of lower credit quality could be re-packaged and credit enhanced, resulting in transaction EBA Final non-ABCP STS Guidelines - statements on background and rationale No resecuritisation (Article 20(9)) 31.
+The objective of this criterion is to prohibit resecuritisation subject to derogations for certain cas financial crisis, when resecuritisations were structured into highly leveraged structures in which whereby small changes in the credit performance of the underlying assets had severe impacts on t proved very difficult, also due to high levels of correlations arising in the resulting structures. es or for resecuritisation as specified in Regulation (EU) 2017/2402.
+This is a lesson learnt from th notes of lower credit quality could be re-packaged and credit enhanced, resulting in transaction